MissaouiChedy/BlogSamples/AzureEventhubsConsumerClient/README.md

 A user's principal is assigned the following roles to allow running the sample without using secrets and by using Entra ID Authentication:
 - Azure Event Hubs Data Sender on the `main-topic`
 - Azure Event Hubs Data Receiver on the `main-topic`
-- Storage Blob Data Contributor on the checkpoint store
+- Redis Data User on the redis instance

 ## Console App Overview